lampix-org/rainy-sounds/README.md

 ### CSS Modules

 This helps with keeping CSS maintainable as you'll be writing CSS for specific components, while avoiding name collisions automatically.
-By default, CSS modules are enabled.
-You can disable them by adding a `.env` file at the root of the project and specifying `CSS_MODULES_DISABLED=1`.
+By default, CSS modules are disabled.
+You can enable them by adding a `.env` file at the root of the project and specifying `CSS_MODULES_ENABLED=1`.

 ### HMR